jareksedy/WebOSClient/README.md

 ### Common API commands

-These commands cover fundamental functionalities such as adjusting volume, retrieving current volume levels, and muting or unmuting the audio.
+These commands cover fundamental functionalities such as adjusting volume, retrieving current volume levels, muting or unmuting the audio, turning TV screen off and on etc.

 ```swift
 client?.send(.volumeUp)                             // Increases the volume by 1 unit.